top of page

 Choosing the Right Domain Name

-Short & Simple: Avoid long, complex names that are hard to spell.
+• Short and simple – Avoid long, complicated names that are hard to spell

-Easy to Remember: Avoid using numbers, hyphens, or uncommon words.
+• Easy to remember – Skip the numbers, hyphens, or uncommon words

-You can also purchase multiple domains, utilize one as your primary domain and then set up a URL redirect.
+You can also purchase multiple domains and redirect them to your primary site.
 For example:

 Business Name: Kathy's Bakery